 |Fiebing’s Blue Frost Whitening Horse Shampoo||

-DermaBenSs Horse Shampoo is our pick as the best overall horse shampoo.
-It comes in a 12-ounce bottle and uses a safe formula for cats, dogs, and horses, so you can use it on your pets if you have some leftover.
-We found that it worked very well at getting rid of mud and odor, and it does not leave a sulfur odor behind like many other horse shampoos.
+DermaBenSs Shampoo for Dogs, Cats & Horses is the best overall horse shampoo.
+It comes in a 12-ounce bottle and uses a safe formula for cats, dogs, and horses, so you can use it on your other pets if you have any left over.
+It works well at getting rid of mud and odor, and it does not leave a sulfur odor behind like many other horse shampoos.
 It contains ceramides that will help moisturize and restore dead skin and comedolytic, which helps clear hair follicles.

-We enjoyed using DermaBenSs and have very few complaints after using it several times.
-The only problem we had was that it could be difficult to rinse off and occasionally leaves behind a film.
+Customers enjoy using this product and have very few complaints.
+The only problem seems to be that it can be difficult to rinse off and occasionally leaves behind a film.

 2. Mane ‘n Tail Pet Shampoo — Best Value

-Mane ‘n Tail Pet Shampoo is our pick as the best horse shampoo for the money.
-This brand comes in a 32-ounce bottle and features gentle ingredients.
+Mane ‘n Tail Pet Shampoo is the best horse shampoo for the money.
+This brand comes in a 32-ounce bottle and has gentle ingredients.
 It’s non-toxic and safe to use on horses, cats, dogs, and even human hair.
-It creates a rich lather that you can work into the fur to remove dirt better.
-It’s pH-balanced so it won’t dry out the skin, and it doesn’t leave behind a bad odor.
+It creates a rich lather that you can work into the hair to remove dirt better.
+It’s pH balanced, so it won’t dry out the skin, and it doesn’t leave behind a bad odor.

-The only problem we had with Mane’ n Tail was that even though the bottle is fairly large, we ended up using it pretty quickly.
-It took a little more than other brands to create the thick lather.
+The only problem with Mane’ n Tail was that even though the bottle is fairly large, you’ll likely end up using it quite quickly.
+It takes more than other brands to create a thick lather.

-TrizCHLOR 4 Shampoo is our premium choice shampoo because it works well and contains medicine to help soothe damaged and irritated skin.
+TrizCHLOR 4 Shampoo for Dogs, Cats & Horses is a premium-choice shampoo because it works well and contains medicine to help soothe damaged and irritated skin.
 The water-based formula will not leave a residue behind, nor will it irritate cuts and scrapes.
 It’s antimicrobial so it can help reduce the risk of infections and is especially helpful for clearing up Staphylococcal infections.
-Like the other shampoos we’ve looked at already, his brand is safe for dogs and cats, but you need to make sure you don’t get it in the eyes.
+This brand is safe for dogs and cats, but you need to make sure you don’t get it in the animal’s eyes.

-You can tell as soon as you apply it that TrizCHLOR 4 is a fantastic shampoo, especially if it has skin problems, but the tiny 8-ounce bottle will not get you too far.
-It also produces a strong odor that some users might not like.
+You can tell as soon as you apply it that TrizCHLOR 4 is a fantastic shampoo, especially if your horse has skin problems, but the tiny 8-ounce bottle will not get you too far.
+It also has a strong odor that some users might not like.

-4. Farnam Vetrolin White N’ Brite Horse Shampoo
+4. Farnam Vetrolin White ’N Brite Shampoo for Horses and Dogs

-Farnam Vetrolin White N’ Brite Horse Shampoo comes in a large 32-ounce bottle and features a unique concentrated formula that will allow you to wash up to 16 horses before requiring a refill.
-It cleans the fur, especially the mane and tail, and brings out the natural highlights in darker-colored horses.
-The deep cleaning formula penetrates the hair so it can moisturize the skin.
+Farnam Vetrolin White ’N Brite Shampoo for Horses and Dogs comes in a large 32-ounce bottle and has a unique concentrated formula that will apparently enable you to wash up to 16 horses before requiring a refill.
+It thoroughly cleans the hair, especially the mane and tail, and brings out the natural highlights in dark-colored horses.
+The deep-cleaning formula penetrates the hair so it can moisturize the skin.

-We liked the way Farnam Vetrolin cleaned our horses, but it doesn’t produce much lather, and we felt that it wasn’t as concentrated as they claim, and we weren’t able to reach 16 horses per bottle.
+Farnam Vetrolin cleans well but doesn’t produce much lather, and it doesn’t seem to be as concentrated as claimed.
+You’d be quite lucky to reach 16 horses per bottle.